Seagate/cortx/doc/scaleout/Configuring_Dependencies.rst

    salt '*' cmd.run "service.restart rabbitmq-server"

 Run the below mentioned command to know the status.
+This must be run on the following 2 nodes.

 ::